loki3/loki-pl1/docs/Issues.md

 ### Why is it this way?

-There are several design decisions that combine to make it so eager evaluation is sometimes required:  dynamic typing, optional typing, function overloading, and a current lack of a way to annotate a function with a return type.
+There are several design decisions that combine to make it so eager evaluation is sometimes required:  dynamic typing, optional typing, function overloading, a current lack of a way to annotate a function with a return type, and no type inferencing.

 If you have a function that's overloaded on different types, obviously you need to know the types of the arguments before deciding which overload to call.
 But you need to evaluate the expression in order to determine its type.